www.CuriousTaxonomy.net

 Verae peculya Marsh, 1993 (braconid)

-Vini vidivici Steadman & Zarriello, 1987 (a recently extinct parrot from the Marquesas Islands) The genus Vini has been in use since 1831.
+Vini vidivici Steadman & Zarriello, 1987 (Conquered lorikeet) This parrot from the Marquesas, Cook, and Society Islands has been extinct since c.
+AD 1000.
+The genus Vini has been in use since 1831.

 Ytu brutus Spangler, 1980 (water beetle) "Ytu" comes from the local (in Brazil) word for waterfall.